23

 I cried in the woods that day.

-If I hadn’t, I wouldn’t have heard the little girl fall off her scooter.
+If I hadn’t, I never would have heard that little girl fall off her scooter.
 She was crying too.

-I wouldn’t have been there to sop up her blood with my scarf, or to teach her how to breathe through the pain.
+I never would have been there to sop up her blood with my scarf, or to teach her how to breathe through the pain.

 26